Electricity sector in Peru: Early history

 demand of the mining activities of the Cerro de Pasco Copper Corporation.
-Shortly after a second hydroelectric stsation was established in Pachachaca.
+Shortly after a second hydroelectric station was established in Pachachaca.
 In the late 1930s, two more power stations in Upamayo and Mal Paso were constructed and a local system of overhead power lines was built to connect the hydroelectric stations.
 The mining sector still was the main consumer of the electric power.

 Between 1934 and 1938 the Callahuanca hydroelectric power plant was constructed at the Rimac valley for the power supply of Lima.
 Back then, only local and regional power grids existed.

 From its inception, the national Peruvian electricity system started to be developed by private initiative.
 In 1955, Law No. 12378 regulated the mechanisms of private participation, establishing a system of concessions with commitments to increase generation capacity by 10% annually.
 The National Tariff Commission and other mechanisms aiming at guaranteeing the profitability of the investments were then created.
 However, at the beginning of the 1970s, profound changes took place.
 In 1972, the de facto military government nationalized the electricity industry through Law No.19521, creating ELECTROPERU (Peru Electricity Company).
 ELECTROPERU became the owner of all the generation, transmission and distribution assets and came to be in charge of service provision and investment planning.
 Until the beginning of the 1980s there were large investments in hydroelectric and thermal projects.
 However, this dynamism started to fade during the 1980s mainly due to the debt crisis that started in 1982 and that precluded new financing in the region.
 By the beginning of the 1990s, the electricity sector in Peru showed an important deterioration due to low investment in infrastructure, the fact that tariffs did not cover production costs, the restricted investment in maintenance and the systematic destruction of infrastructures by terrorist activities.
 The results of this crisis were severe: in 1990 only 45% of the population had access to electricity, supply only covered 74% of the demand and distribution losses were above 20%.